tokomlabs/react-js-training/09-code-splitting/README.md

 ### React Redux

 The only thing we really need here is just a mecanism to update our store's registered reducers.
-To do so, use the [`replaceReducer()` store API](https://github.com/reactjs/redux/blob/master/docs/api/Store.md#replacereducernextreducer) every time a new module is loaded.
+To do so, we use the [`replaceReducer()` store API](https://github.com/reactjs/redux/blob/master/docs/api/Store.md#replacereducernextreducer) every time a new module is loaded.

 ### React Intl

+React Intl is very easy to implement in modules.
+This is due to `IntlProvider` that allows how many nested `IntlProvider` instances as we want and when that happens, the nested <IntlProvider> will inherit from its nearest ancestor <IntlProvider>.